jayasremanchari/MobileTesting/README.md

 # eBay Mobile Testing with Appium

-This is an Appium Project to test the given Android apk of 'eBay' Application for the Scenario - "Login to Ebay Mobile Application,search for an item,add to cart and purchase it"
+This is an Appium Project to test the given Android apk of 'eBay App' for the Scenario - "Login to Ebay Mobile Application,search for an item,add to cart and purchase it"

 Test Coverage :